Till Eulenspiegel's Merry Pranks: Instrumentation

 There also exists a version for piano four-hands, which has been recorded by Percy Grainger and Ralph Leopold.
+In 2021, the music publisher Edition Peters of Leipzig published an arrangement of Till Eulenspiegels lustige Streiche for chamber ensemble (12 players) by Germán García Vargas.

 Ballet

 The work was presented as a ballet with choreography by Vaslav Nijinsky in 1916.